GPSnoopy/RayTracingInVulkan/README.md

 > ./build_linux.sh
 ```

-Assuming you have installed the [Vulkan SDK](https://vulkan.lunarg.com/) and [CMake](https://cmake.org/), the build should work out-of-the box for Visual Studio.
+Assuming you have installed the [Vulkan SDK](https://vulkan.lunarg.com/), the build should work out-of-the box for Visual Studio.
 On Linux, you may have to manually install additional dependencies for `vcpkg_linux.sh` to succeed.

 ## References